nobodyrandom/mhAutobot/README.md

 >*  No cheese notif
 >*  BETA UI Support
 >*  (ver b ONLY) Integrated CnN's bots for automization on areas + automization on G Express
->*	(TODO: write up a instruction manual for the GDoc, but it should be pretty self explanatory)

 *****
 Explanations of the files included